Vishnunkumar/clipcrop/README.md

 </p> -->

 ### Captcha
 Solve captacha images using CLIP and Object detection models.
+Ensure Tesseract is installed and executable in your path

 ```python
 from clipcrop import clipcrop